 The Black Widow Spider is one of the most famous spiders in the world.
 They are feared by many for their deathly appearance and their dangerous reputation.
-However, I hope that you will have a different but healthy view of black widow spiders and their related species by the end of this article as they are amazing creatures that God has made.
+However, I hope that you will have a different but healthy view of black widow spiders and their related species by the end of this article as they are amazing creatures.

 The Black Widow Spider and other species of widow spiders come from the genus Latrodectus.
 The easiest way to identify Widows Spiders, although it is not always reliable, is by their notorious hourglass shape on the underside of their abdomen.